-Electronic devices and cell phones may be brought to school but are not allowed during the academic school day.
-Cell phones will be turned into the Program Coordinator, or designee and will be given to students during the wellness period at the end of the day where socially appropriate use of cell phone during instruction and social situations will be taught.

-Students are strictly prohibited from recording any other student and/or staff without written consent of the subject.
+Coordinator, or designee and will be given to students during the wellness period at the end of the day where socially appropriate use of cell phone during instruction and social situations will be taught Students are strictly prohibited from recording any other student and/or staff without written consent of the subject and school personnel.
 Students may be subjected to discipline if this occurs.